Ed-Fi-Exchange-OSS/LMS-Toolkit/src/lms-ds-loader/README.md

     </div>
     </details>

-## Limitations as of April 2021
+## Limitations as of November 2021

-* This tool only supports SQL Server (tested on MSSQL 2019).
-PostgreSQL support will be added at a future data.
+* PostgreSQL support currently ony covers the Users file.
+Other files will soon be supported.

 ## Getting Started